What is Art Club?

 Mrs. Parker

-When are SLAM meetings?
+When are the meetings?
+TBD

-What is SAGA Club?
+Updated 10/21/25What is SAGA Club?

 Welcome to Straight and Gay Alliance (SAGA).
 We are a student organization that is open to all LGBTQ+ identified individuals and allies.
 New members are welcome to attend at any point in the semester and offer feedback as to what types of LGBTQIA+ events they would like to see on campus!